arunima-sen/arunima-sen.github.io/content/background/_index.md

 ---
-title: "Experiences"
+title: "Background"
-description: "Talks, education, international programs"
+description: "education, international programs"
 ---

 For a more detailed work experience, feel free to head over to the CV section of my website 🙂